chetan-1924/chetan-1924/README.md

 ## &nbsp; &nbsp;<img src="https://media1.giphy.com/media/nGMnDqebzDcfm/giphy.webp?cid=ecf05e47rcunjewp8bkz6txm13jo6ght7jbbo1std16e8z54&rid=giphy.webp&ct=g" width="20"> **About Me**

-Hello, I’m Chetan, A budding developer and Quantum Algorithms enthusiast 🤵‍.
+I’m Chetan, A budding developer and Quantum Algorithms enthusiast 🤵‍.
 I am working on React JS, Qiskit, and NetLogo and planning to Dive deep into languages like C++ and Python.
 VsCode? always and forever.
 Formula 1 fan?
 Hell yeah!
 There's no such thing as peace in Formula 1.Everyone loves a winner 🤴.
 That’s just how the world is 👊.
 Not a philosopher but It's never too late to learn 😀.

 "Really, you should always discuss the defeats because you can learn much more from failure than from success." - Niki Lauda
 <br/>